omegaml/omegaml/docs/source/guide/jobs/parallel.rst

 Parallel Execution
 ==================

-The runtime.job.map() API let's you run a Jupyter notebook many times with a different set of parameters.
+The :code:`runtime.job.map()` API let's you run a Jupyter notebook many times with a different set of parameters.
 Essentially this works like Python's multiprocessing Pool.map(), however runs Jupyter Notebooks across a node of clusters.